oauth-wg/oauth-first-party-apps/draft-ietf-oauth-first-party-apps.md

           urn:ietf:params:oauth:request_uri:R3p_hzwsR7outNQSKfoX"
     }

-Client locates app claiming the obtained deep_link and invokes it.
+Client locates an app claiming the obtained deep_link and invokes it.
+See {{redirect-to-app-response}} for more details.
 The invoked app handles the native authorization request and then natively invokes native_callback_uri:

     https://client.example.com/cb?authorization_code=uY29tL2F1dGhlbnRpY

 ### Client calls federating authorization server

-Client invokes the response_uri of the authorization server which federated it to the authorization server which redirected it to the app:
+Client invokes the response_uri of as-1.com as it is the authorization server which federated it to as-2.com and the app's response is regarded as the response of as-2.com:

     POST /native-authorization HTTP/1.1
     Host: as-1.com